ernestoriv7/sdl2-demo/README.md

 The included Makefile works for depeloping on MacOS.
 It can be modified to compile for Linux.

-SDL initialisation, the numbers map and some routines are taken from: https://github.com/flightcrank/pong
+SDL initialization, the numbers map and some routines are taken from: https://github.com/flightcrank/pong

 Several comments in the source file are added to appoint specific factors